Available with Network Analyst license.

 Simplify Output Geometry—Specifies whether the travel mode generalizes the geometry of analysis results and by how much.

 Larger simplification values result in reduced bandwidth requirements and rendering times, but the output line and polygon features aren't as clear, especially as you zoom in on the map.
-Output routes for walking modes are not simplified as much as they are for driving modes.
+Output routes for walking modes are not simplified as much, as they are for driving modes.
 Pedestrian routes are viewed at larger map scales, so more detail is needed for the route lines.

 Use travel modes

-When you create a new Network Analysis layer referencing a portal network analysis service or a local or enterprise network dataset, the new layer will use the default travel mode of the associated network dataset or service.
+When you create a Network Analysis layer referencing a portal network analysis service or a local or enterprise network dataset, the new layer will use the default travel mode of the associated network dataset or service.
 Shapefile networks do not support travel modes, so Network Analysis layers referencing shapefile network datasets will use the default settings of the network.
 If you create the layer using one of the Network Analyst geoprocessing tools, you can choose which travel mode the layer should use.

 You can view or change the Network Analysis layer's travel mode property on the Network Analyst layer ribbon.